Live It Up (Nicky Jam song)

-"Live It Up" is a song by the American singer Nicky Jam featuring the American rapper Will Smith and the Kosovo Albanian singer Era Istrefi.
+"Live It Up" is a song by the American singer Nicky Jam featuring the American rapper Will Smith and the Kosovar singer Era Istrefi.
 It was used as the official song of the 2018 FIFA World Cup held in Russia.
+The tournament itself had no official music album, the first time in 28 years.
 The track was produced by Diplo, The Picard Brothers and Free School, and was released on May 25, 2018.
 The song reached number one in Panama, and the top 10 in Hungary, Poland, Bolivia and Argentina.
 It received negative reviews, with many criticizing its generic, synthetic sound and detachment between the song's genre and the tournament's host country, Russia.

 Live performance

-Jam, Smith and Istrefi performed the song at the closing ceremony on 15 July 2018 at the Luzhniki Stadium before the final between France and Croatia.
+Jam, Smith and Istrefi performed the song at the closing ceremony on July 15, 2018 at the Luzhniki Stadium before the final match between France and Croatia.

 Music video

 The music video for the song was released on June 8, 2018.
-It shows Jam, Smith and Istrefi, and the Brazilian footballer Ronaldinho, among images from the 2014 tournament.
+It shows Jam, Smith and Istrefi, and the Brazilian footballer Ronaldinho, among images from the 2014 tournament, as well as the 1998, 2002 and 2010 tournaments.
 The video was directed by Yasha Malekzad, produced by Kasra Pezeshki and was filmed mainly in Moscow and Budapest, Hungary.
 By May 2021, the video had amassed over 218 million views on YouTube.
-However, it was later unlisted, possibly due to Russia's invasion of Ukraine.
+However, it was later unlisted, possibly due to Russia's invasion of Ukraine and Will Smith slapping Chris Rock during the 94th Academy Awards.